PandeCode/nvim-config/README.md

 ---

 ### Feedback & Contributions
 Feel free to fork, contribute, or share feedback!
-This repository is a work of passion and continues to evolve.
+This repository is a work of passion and continues to evolve to reach heights of Tpope, junegunn, folke, shougo and echasnovski.